 Library visits are available, free of charge, to any School Class or Home School or Day Care group in the library’s service area.
-Programs vary in terms of time and objectives, depending upon the ages of the children and your goals for the visit: music (5 string banjo, ukulele, washboard and harmonica) and storytelling with children or adults.
-Please call to make arrangements at least three weeks ahead of time.
+Programs vary in terms of time and objectives, depending upon the ages of the children and your goals for the visit.
+Please call to make arrangements.

 To arrange a visit, call or email Youth Services.

 Click here for details on how to get a library card.
 For further details, call the Circulation Department at the number below or send an email.